micmejia/bible-dump/NKJV/Exodus/Exod 40.md

 Thus Moses did; according to all that the Lord had commanded him, so he did.

 ###### 17
-And it came to pass in the first month of the second year, on the first _day_ of the month, _that_ the tabernacle was [^c]raised up.
+And it came to pass in the first month of the second year, on the first _day_ of the month, _that_ the tabernacle was raised up.

 ###### 18
 So Moses raised up the tabernacle, fastened its sockets, set up its boards, put in its bars, and raised up its pillars.